-Are there any benefits to juicing for those with bladder cancer?
 Juicing does increase the nutrients you consume daily.
-It can benefit people who have difficulty chewing and/or digesting their food.
+It can also benefit people who have difficulty chewing and/or digesting their food.

 You may want to add protein to your juice if you have issues maintaining a normal blood sugar level.
 Keep in mind when buying pre-made juices from the grocery store that many don't have the nutrients your body requires as it fights cancer, so thoroughly read labels before buying anything.

 Cancer Food and Drink Myths

 Food and beverage misconceptions about cancer can result in unnecessary anxiety and worry about your health.
 Common myths include the following.

 Myth 1: Eating Sugar Will Cause Cancer to Grow